 In comparison, the TM Headstart Application provides you with a pre-assessment from IP Australia within five days of your request.
 This is beneficial if you’re uncertain about the approval prospects of your mark and aren’t willing to wait 13 weeks for a report.

 No matter which application process you choose, IP Australia will then conduct an examination that takes three to four months.
 This is then followed by a two month opposition period.
-In this time, IP Australia will advertise your mark as accepted, but a third party can challenge your registration.
+In this time, IP Australia will advertise your mark as accepted, but a third party can challenge your registration if they have reason to believe that you should not be awarded the trade mark.
 If there is no opposition after two months, your trade mark will be registered.

-All in all, this means that it can take six months or longer for your trade mark to become legally protected.
+All in all, this means that it can take seven months or longer for your trade mark to become legally protected.

 2. Should I Register the Name or Logo of My Business?

 The registration of your business name may not sufficiently protect your logo and vice versa.
 To register both, you will need to submit two separate applications with IP Australia.
 These marks offer different types of protection: a word mark will protect the name, while the device mark will protect the overall impression of the logo.
 Registering both provides you with maximum protection and ensures that you will not have to re-work your branding down the line.